eddelbuettel/ctv-finance/Finance.md

     high-frequency data, and also interfaces the PortfolioEffect service.
 -   The `r pkg("ragtop")` package prices equity derivatives under an extension to Black and Scholes supporting default under a power-law link price and hazard rate.
--   The `r pkg("InfoTrad")` packages also estimates PIN and extends it different factorization and estimation algorithms.
+-   The `r pkg("InfoTrad")` packages estimates PIN and extends it to different factorization and estimation algorithms.
 -   The `r pkg("FinancialMath")` package contains financial math and derivatives pricing functions as required by the actuarial exams by the Society of Actuaries and Casualty Actuarial Society